 - The experience must be earned as a K-12 teacher in a public or private school.

-- Participating private schools may employ as teachers individuals who do not meet either of the previous requirements if they possess a skill set that makes them well-suited for specific courses.
-For example, a native French speaker may have knowledge and expertise that would qualify him or her to instruct French language co
+- Participating private schools may employ as teachers individuals who do not meet either of the above requirements, if they possess a skill set that makes them well-suited for teaching specific courses.
+For example, a native French speaker may have knowledge and expertise that would qualify him or her to instruct an Intermediate French Course.